zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-pages.md

 CE1616 error message: *You cannot duplicate the icon collection class name {icon collection class name}.*

-You will get CE1616 if there is more than one icon collection configured with the same class name.
+You get CE1616 if there is more than one icon collection configured with the same class name.

 To fix CE1616, change the class name for one of the icon collections.